Lobster & Crab

 Lobster is one of the most important fisheries in New Hampshire’s marine waters.
 The following is a summary of licensing requirements and fishing and gear regulations for the harvest of lobster and crab.

-A license is required to take lobster and crab.
+A license is required to take lobster and crab (see License Information).
 Federal license required to fish in waters seaward of state waters.
 The more restrictive measure applies when fishing more than one management area.

 No lobster less than 3¼ inch carapace length, whether alive or dead, may be transported, bought, sold, given away, exposed for sale or possessed.
 No lobster greater than 5 inches carapace length may be possessed by any person holding a N.H.
 License to Take Lobsters (RSA 211:18).